A History of St. Joan of Arc Chapel

 Gavin was so enamored with St. Joan that she renamed the chapel, which had been called St. Martin de Seysseul for 500 years, in honor of the young French saint.
 In 1933, Pope Pius XI gave Gavin written permission — the letter hangs in the chapel’s nave — to have Mass said in the building.

 Gavin also bought a 13th-century Gothic altar and “Joan of Arc Stone.”
 Backed by an official French endorsement of authenticity, the stone is believed to be one upon which Joan prayed for success before battle.
-The stone, reportedly kissed by the lips of the saint, was installed in the base of a wall niche behind the altar, and legend has it that it is always colder to the touch than the stones around it.
+The stone, reportedly kissed by the lips of the saint, was installed in the base of a wall niche behind the altar.

 Committed to honoring the chapel’s style, Gavin hired Charles Connick, a Boston artist responsible for most of the windows in New York’s Cathedral of St. John the Divine and an expert in medieval French-style stained glass, to create the windows for the chapel.